 Thank you for the link.

-Sorry Tom, I was able to see the article without any issues and didn’t get a sub requirement.
+article without any issues and didn’t get a sub requirement.
 The verge article linked above is good as well.

 Thank you, Alex